hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 **Exercise:**

 1. The STAR log file for `Mov10_oe_1` indicated that there were a certain number of reads mapping to multiple locations.
-When this happens, one of these alignments is considered primary and all the other alignments have the secondary alignment flag set in the SAM records. **Using `samtools` and your knowledge of bitwise flags to extract the secondary reads to a file called `Mov10_oe_1_secondary_alignments.bam`.**
+When this happens, one of these alignments is considered primary and all the other alignments have the secondary alignment flag set in the SAM records. **Use `samtools` and your knowledge of bitwise flags to extract the secondary reads to a file called `Mov10_oe_1_secondary_alignments.bam`.**

 ***

+## Visualization

+Another method for assessing the quality of your alignment is to visualize the alignment using a genome browser.
+For this course we will be using the [Integrative Genomics Viewer (IGV)(https://www.broadinstitute.org/igv/) from the Broad Institute. *You should already have this downloaded on your laptop.* IGV is an interactive tool which allows exploration of large, integrated genomic datasets.
+It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations, which facilitates invaluable comparisons.

-### Visualization
+### Transfer files

-**Transfer files to your laptop using the command line**
+In order to visualize our alignments we will first need to move over the relevant files.
 We previously used FileZilla to transfer files from Orchestra to your laptop.
-However, there is another way to do so using the command line interface. _This option is only available for Mac and Linux users!
-PC users can use Filezilla._  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers.
+However, there is another way to do so using the command line interface. **This option is only available for Mac and Linux users!
+PC users can use Filezilla.**  Similar to the `cp` command to copy there is a command that allows you to securely copy files between computers.
 The command is called `scp` and allows files to be copied to, from, or between different hosts.
 It uses ssh for data transfer and provides the same authentication and same level of security as ssh.

 First, identify the location of the _origin file_ you intend to copy, followed by the _destination_ of that file.
 Since the origin file is located on Orchestra, this requires you to provide remote host and login information.